May 26, 2026 · AI

 Fresh data shows that review recency and owner response rate are pulling more weight in ranking than raw star count.
 A 4.6-star business with 80 reviews in the last 90 days will often outperform a 4.9-star competitor that hasn’t collected a review in six months.

 The mechanism behind all three is identical: AI systems need structured, fresh data to confidently recommend a business.
-Your social profiles, where you post, how often, and how consistent your brand voice reads, are part of that data feed.
+Your public profiles, where you post, how often, and how consistent your brand voice reads, are part of that data feed.

 The Numbers